The city’s current planning staff review and coordinate development applications.

 Preliminary Development Plans for Non-Residential Uses in a Residential District

-These protest petitions are for buildings, schools, churches, and similar non-residential uses.
+These protest petitions are for buildings, schools, religious institutions, and similar non-residential uses.
 Unless a valid protest petition is submitted for non-residential applications within a residential district, the action of the Planning Commission is final.

 When a valid protest petition is filed, the application must be approved by seven of 12 City Council members.